konveyor/enhancements/enhancements/assessment-module/README.md

 ![Assessment Management](images/assessment-management-view.png?raw=true "Assessment Management")

-As in the assessment view from the application inventory, questions are arranged in different sections accessible trough a set of vertical tabs.
+As in the assessment view from the application inventory, questions are arranged in different sections accessible through a set of vertical tabs.
 Each question in a section is represented as an expandable section, which once expanded will display the available answers for that question:

 ![Assessment Management](images/assessment-management-view-expanded.png?raw=true "Assessment Management")